 When the cabin lights gently came back on, it was time for breakfast.

-One of the best things is their flexibility.
+One of the nice things is their flexibility.
 If you want to sleep until the last minute, you can and they’ll have a light breakfast option for you.
+I do wish I could have the option to have the full warm option last minute, but for food health reasons, they can only keep food warm for so long and there doesn’t seem to be an option for individual heating at the moment.

-We opted for the Western breakfast, and it hit the spot.
+We opted for the Western breakfast.
 It began with a light starter of sliced melon and pineapple, followed by a selection of warm pastries.
 A smoothie and cappuccino (from an actual espresso machine) added a nice touch before the main course: scrambled eggs, crispy streaky bacon, smashed avocado, and vine-ripened tomatoes.
-It was hearty and filling—just what we needed to begin adjusting to the time zone shift before landing.

 Mid-Flight Munchies: Snacks on Standby

-One of my favorite things about long-haul Business Class is the snack game and Cathay Pacific didn’t disappoint.
-Throughout the flight, we could request fresh fruit, packaged sweets, ice cream, noodle cups, or even caramel popcorn, which paired surprisingly well with the in-flight entertainment.
-You could even order the burger if you opted for something else for dinner.
+One of my favorite things about long-haul Cathay Pacific Business Class flight are the snacks.
+Throughout the flight, we could request fresh fruit, packaged sweets, ice cream, noodle cups, or even caramel popcorn, for a little movie theater experience in the sky You could even order the burger if you opted for something else for dinner.

 I especially appreciated being able to grab a little bite when I couldn’t sleep, or just wanted to break up the flight with something sweet.
 And the crew was always gracious in accommodating those requests.